 B. Cognitive Ergonomics

-Cognitive ergonomics relates to the human brain’s ability to interact with and process information, and consequently to the quality of an individual’s performance within a system.
-This subfield of ergonomics analyzes factors such as ability, training, decision‑making, and mental workload.
+Cognitive ergonomics focuses on the mental processes involved in human interaction with systems, particularly how individuals perceive, process, and respond to information.
+It is therefore closely related to the quality of human performance within a system.
+This subfield of ergonomics examines factors such as cognitive abilities, training, decision‑making, and mental workload.

-Ergonomists in this field are also involved in evaluations and recommendations related to design, usability, and human–machine interaction, as well as error analysis and the investigation of workplace incidents.
+Ergonomists working in this area are also involved in evaluating and improving system design, usability, and human–machine interaction.
+In addition, they contribute to error analysis and the investigation of workplace incidents in order to enhance safety, efficiency, and overall system performance.

-From a product perspective, cognitive ergonomics focuses on how well the use of a product aligns with users’ cognitive abilities.
-This includes understanding how the human mind “naturally” responds to stimuli, which is influenced by cultural and evolutionary factors.
+From a product perspective, cognitive ergonomics examines how well the use of a product aligns with users’ cognitive abilities.
+This involves understanding how the human mind naturally perceives and responds to stimuli, processes that are shaped by both cultural and evolutionary factors.

-From a design perspective, ergonomists play a key role in developing products and systems that take users’ limitations and capabilities into account to provide a better user experience.
-The goal is to design products and systems that are simple, clear, and easy to use, contributing to an overall positive user experience.
+From a design perspective, ergonomists play an important role in developing products and systems that consider users’ capabilities as well as their limitations.
+The objective is to create products and systems that are simple, clear, and intuitive to use, thereby enhancing usability and contributing to a positive overall user experience.

 Cognitive processes